stvbyr/ddd-symfony-vue-todo-docker/README.md

 ### Getting more Technical

 As we've seen the first use case in terms of singular todo items and habits are fundamentally different.
-Now we have to model this and come up with a suitable domain model (and database base transactions as well).
+Now we have to model this and come up with a suitable domain model (and database transactions as well).

 From a users perspective we want to make sure that the handling of singular todo items are similar to the recurring ones.
 Obviously this is a matter of the frontend and is not affecting our domain model.

-On the backend though we save and retrieve singular todo items

 #### The Models

+#### Queries and Commands

+The Queries and Commands seem a little over engineered.
+But they help us separate the domain from the application.
+Let's look at the [TodoQuery](/symfony/src/Productivity/Todo/Application/Query/TodoQuery.php).

+It is part of the Application namespace so it is allowed to be used in our symfony app.
+Its purpose is to fetch todo items for various filters (such as id or by username).

+As you can see from the use statements we access classes within our domain namespace.
+Now lets look at the signatures of the public methods.
+They only use primitive types (plus PHP intern types such as Datetime) in their parameters and return primitive values.
+This is an important observation.

+By doing that we create an interface to our domain without exposing the domain itself.
+Essentially we map the primitive types to the domain ones.
+That limits the ways how we can interact with our domain.
+And that is a good thing.

+A possible advantage is to quickly switch frameworks.
+Lets say you want to switch from symfony to laravel.
+You would need to rewrite the controller logic.
+If you look at the symfony controllers they are very slim because they don't handle complex logic.Everything that is contained within the domain stays essentially the same.

+With this approach we can precisely define what we can fetch from our domain.
+In case of the todos we are able to fetch a todo item by id, username and a list of all todo items.

+The Commands do the same but they are used for writing operations.
+They define what data is required to execute a certain command such as creating a new todo item.
 ### Sources

 * Example of a php DDD project: https://github.com/CodelyTV/php-ddd-example